 RTFM, No Really, Read the Manual

-Motorcyclists in the state of Illinois must take and pass the Illinois Motorcycle License Test in order to receive their motorcycle license.
-The test assesses whether riders have a basic understanding of the state’s motorcycle laws and can demonstrate safe operation of a motorcycle.
+Motorcyclists in Illinois must pass the Illinois Motorcycle License Test to receive their license.
+This test ensures riders understand state motorcycle laws and can operate a motorcycle safely.

-While there are many resources available to help prepare for the test, one of the most important resources is the Illinois Motorcycle Operator Manual, which provides essential safety information as well as guidelines for operating your vehicle safely on public roads within the state.
+While many resources can help prepare for the test, the Illinois Motorcycle Operator Manual is crucial.
+It provides essential safety information and guidelines for safe vehicle operation on public roads.

 Defensive Driving Techniques